ASM2C-group/amorphy/README.tex.md

 - Ground the molecule: Given atomic ID of three atoms, this submodule, translates and rotates the whole molecular fragment in such a way that the given IDs are placed on the z = 0 plane.
 - Compute BO/NBO coordination: This submodule, computes the coordination number of cation with respect to bridging oxygen and non-bridging oxygen separately.

-- **wannier_structural_analysis.py:** This module performs the following operations:
+**wannier_structural_analysis.py:** This module performs the following operations:
 - Use wannier centers around cation to study its local environment: Here considering cation as a host atom, the local environments such coordination number resolved percentage, average charge, bond asymmetry etc. around cation are obtained under the applied Wannier center constraints.
 - Use wannier centers around anion to study its local environment: Here considering anion as a host atom, the local environments such as coordination number resolved percentage, average charge, bond asymmetry etc. around anion are obtained under the applied Wannier center constraints.
 - Get BO/NBO ID: In this submodule, the atomic ID of bridging and non-bridging oxygen are returned.
-\\end{itemize}